• Skip to main content

 The Critical Pedagogies Symposium was developed as the closing event for the eCampus Ontario project.
 The goals of the symposium are to: inspire pedagogical innovation, dialogue and imagination; share challenges, exchange resources and brainstorm solutions; celebrate our accomplishments and push the boundaries of possibility; (re-)centre the ‘critical’ in our teaching practices; and cultivate a network of current and future qualitative health research educators.

-The second annual Critical Pedagogies Symposium will be held on Friday, October 18th at York University.
+The second annual Critical Pedagogies Symposium was held on Friday, October 18th at York University.

 Abstracts